I Can See Your Voice Cambodia

-I Can See Your Voice Cambodia is a Cambodian television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice Cambodia is a Cambodian television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Hang Meas HDTV on 10 February 2019.

 Gameplay

 Format

-Presented with a group of seven "mystery singers", the guest artist(s) must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of four rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of four rounds, the guest artist(s) must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 If the last remaining mystery singer is good, they will have to perform again at the encore concert; if a singer is bad, they win 1,000,000៛.